Maryland Route 715

 Maryland Route 715 (MD 715) is a state highway in Harford County in the U.S. state of Maryland.
 Known as Short Lane, the state highway runs 1.06 mi from U.S. Route 40 (US 40) in Aberdeen east to an entrance to Aberdeen Proving Ground.
 MD 715 was constructed during World War II as a military access project.
 Between 2010 and 2013, the state highway was reconstructed to better handle the increased traffic brought by the Base Realignment and Closure (BRAC) process.

 Route description

 MD 715 begins at a modified trumpet interchange with US 40 (Philadelphia Boulevard).
 The state highway heads east from US 40 as a six-lane divided highway that intersects Old Philadelphia Road and the entrance to an industrial park.
-MD 715 crosses Amtrak's Northeast Corridor railroad line and MARC's Penn Line and passes north of the Visitor Center of Aberdeen Proving Ground as it reaches its eastern terminus at an entrance to Aberdeen Proving Ground.
+MD 715 crosses over Amtrak's Northeast Corridor railroad line and MARC's Penn Line and passes north of the Visitor Center of Aberdeen Proving Ground as it reaches its eastern terminus at an entrance to Aberdeen Proving Ground.
 This gate is open 24 hours daily and allows entry for persons with a Government ID along with visitors without a Government ID.
 All visitors to the Aberdeen Area of Aberdeen Proving Ground must use this gate to enter.
 Past the gate, the road continues into the Aberdeen Proving Ground as Maryland Boulevard.